August 2019 report: Fion, Plakar and OpenSMTPD

 I committed experimental support for proxy-v2 protocol, based on a diff contributed by Antoine Kaufmann and reworked a bit.

 What this does is allow OpenSMTPD to work with SMTP sessions proxied by haproxy, for example.
-The session begins with a header which contains informations regarding the source address, the proxy layer in OpenSMTPD will use that information to rewrite a struct sockaddr_storage for the SMTP engine.

 I have ran the code for my own testing but it is experimental because I have only done light testing, we need feedback from power users.

-Handled a ton of Github issues #
+Handled a ton of Github issues#

 We had been lagging a bit behind issues on Github, many of them being either easily fixable, already resolved or user mistakes.